Nynuphar/IDEAL-doc/docs/source/appointments.rst

 .. warning:: An update to the Appointment Schedule *will not update* appointments *already booked* with a previous Appointment schedule.

-.. note:: Here we will be *planning* appointments, i.e. scheduling the appointments timings (not booking the actual/definitive/confirmed appointments).
+.. note:: Below, we will be *planning* appointments, i.e. scheduling the appointments timings (not booking the actual/definitive/confirmed appointments).

-Navigate to **Appointments** > **Create Appointment Series** to create an appointment series, make sure you select your study (in this case, *Wine and Cheese*) in the **Study filter**.
-Then, select the patient (for example here *Cristiano Ronaldo*)and the day 1 for this patient (preferred starting date and time) and save.
+Under the "**Study patients**" section, navigate to **Appointments** > **Create Appointment Series** to create an appointment series, make sure you select your study (in this case, *Wine and Cheese*) in the **Study filter**.
+Then, select the patient (for example here *Cristiano Ronaldo*) and the day 1 for this patient (preferred starting date and time) and save.

 .. image:: AppSeries.png
   :width: 600